 An applicant may submit a cover letter with an application or with the deposit copy(ies).
 A cover letter may provide additional information that is relevant to the examination process, such as explaining apparent discrepancies in the application or justifying the applicant's request for special handling.
-A cover letter may be submitted with or special relief

-When filing an online application when, the applicant may upload a cover letter as part of the deposit copy(ies) are uploaded, provided that the letter and the deposits deposit are submitted as separate files.
+A cover letter may be submitted with an online application when the deposit copy(ies) are uploaded, provided that the letter and the deposits are submitted as separate files.
 To submit a cover letter with a paper application, the applicant may attach it to the application.

 A cover letter will not be returned to the applicant or attached as an exhibit to the certificate of registration.
 However, the U.S. Copyright Office will retain a copy of the letter in the registration record.
-If the coverletter was uploaded to the electronic registration system, the letter will be marked as "correspondence."

-If the letter contains material information, the registration specialist may add that information to the registration record with an annotation, or may add a note to the certificate of registration and the online public record indicating that there is correspondence in the file.
-If there is a material variance between the information contained in the letter and elsewhere in the registration materials, the specialist may communicate with the applicant, which will delay the examination of the claim.
+If the cover letter contains material information, the specialist may add that information to the registration record with an annotation, or may add a note to the certificate of registration and the online public record indicating that there is correspondence inon file with the fileOffice.